swiyu-admin-ch/didtoolbox-java/README.md

       Usage: deactivate [options]
         Options:
         * --did-log-file, -d
-            The file containing a valid did:tdw DID log to deactivate --help, -h
+            The file containing a valid DID log to deactivate --help, -h
             Display help for the DID toolbox command --jks-alias